-“Overt narcissists are the people whom you can tell are narcissists from a mile away,” she says.
+“Overt narcissists are the people whom you can tell are narcissists from a mile away,” Dr. Hoffman says.
 “They’re super into themselves, super competitive, and super arrogant, and when you talk to them, the conversation only moves forward if it’s about them.”
 These are the same folks who don’t ever think to ask you a question about yourself.

-By contrast, the covert type of narcissists are less easily identifiable.
+By contrast, the covert types of narcissists are less easily identifiable.
 “These people typically have very low self-esteem or a deep fear of never being ‘enough,’ which ends up manifesting as narcissism because they refuse to accept any criticism about themselves,” says Dr. Hoffman.
 “Essentially, they already have such low self-esteem, they don’t know where to place any new criticism, so they’d rather walk away from a situation where they may be at fault, rather than be seen as having messed up.”